dzway/dzway/README.md

 ## About Me

-I really enjoy learn some new stuffs regarding security and cloud, but beyond that I also enjoy poker, gaming & sports.
+I really enjoy learn some new stuff regarding security and cloud, but beyond that I also enjoy poker, gaming & sports.